Khalil al-Wazir: Syria and post-Six-Day War

 Al-Wazir and the Fatah leadership settled in Damascus, Syria in 1965, in order take advantage of the large number of Palestine Liberation Army (PLA) members there.
 On 9 May 1966, he and Arafat were detained by Syrian police loyal to air marshal Hafez al-Assad after an incident where a pro-Syrian Palestinian leader, Yusuf Orabi was thrown out of the window of a three-story building and killed.
 Al-Wazir and Arafat were either considering uniting Fatah with Orabi's faction—the Revolutionary Front for the Liberation of Palestine—or winning Orabi's support against Arafat's rivals within the Fatah leadership.
 An argument occurred, eventually leading to Orabi's murder; however, al-Wazir and Arafat had already left the scene shortly before the incident.
 According to Aburish, Orabi and Assad were "close friends" and Assad appointed a panel to investigate what happened.
 The panel found both Arafat and al-Wazir guilty, but Salah Jadid, then deputy secretary-general of the president of Syria, pardoned them.

 After the defeat of a coalition of Arab states in the 1967 Six-Day War, major Palestinian guerrilla organizations that participated in the war or were sponsored by any of the involved Arab states, such as the Arab Nationalist Movement led by George Habash and the Palestine Liberation Army of Ahmad Shukeiri, lost considerable influence among the Palestinian population.
 This made Fatah the dominant faction of the Palestine Liberation Organization (PLO).
 They gained 33 of 105 seats in the Palestinian National Council (PNC) (the most seats allocated to any guerrilla group), thus strengthening al-Wazir's position.
-During the Battle of Karameh, in March 1968, he and Salah Khalaf held important command positions among Fatah fighters against the Israeli Defense Forces (IDF), which developed his credentials as a military strategist.
+During the Battle of Karameh, in March 1968, he and Salah Khalaf held important command positions among Fatah fighters against the Israel Defense Forces (IDF), which developed his credentials as a military strategist.
 This eventually led to him taking command of al-Assifa, holding major positions in the PNC, and the Supreme Military Council of the PLO.
 He was also put in charge of guerrilla warfare operations in both the occupied Palestinian territories and Israel proper.